 This has to be one of the reasons why the music scenes in Europe have been able to open earlier than in the UK?
-In terms of how Wales could move toward the tradition on mainland Europe – I have no idea how this could happen – but it would certainly protect venues should something like this pandemic happen again, as venues would not rely as much on commercial income – it is that simple.
+In terms of how Wales could move toward the tradition of mainland Europe – I have no idea how this could happen – but it would certainly protect venues should something like this pandemic happen again, as venues would not rely as much on commercial income – it is that simple.

 Regarding the financial sustainability of music venues in Wales, for me, it makes more sense to try and subsidise venues to keep their doors open, as opposed to closed.
 So the Musicians’ Unions recommendation of a seat matching scheme is a good idea, as a means of measuring the amount of government money a venue gets and also, because it it targeting finance towards opening culture up.
 Depending on what happens with the vaccine, it may be interesting to explore a ‘mixed mode approach’ for live music – a socially distanced venue accompanied by a virtual, broadcast, which is monitored.
 Virtual Concerts are explicitly mentioned in Government documentation – but not explained – so this is something that could be explored further.
 This is where the technical infrastructures of venues would need to be financed, if this approach was adopted.
 Basically, in this new world, at least in the short term, most music venues can’t survive on commercial income alone – many were already struggling, so they need subsidy of some sort.

-As I mention in my report, Welsh Government needs to understand what its music industries are, and the best way to do this is to develop a Taxonomy.
+As I mention in my report, Welsh Government also needs to understand what its music industries are, and the best way to do this is to develop a Taxonomy.
 Most importantly, Creative Wales’ membership would have to ensure it represents it.

 As I have mentioned in an earlier evidence session last year, we also need to make sure the school music curriculum reflects the modern music industries.
 However, those involved in the post covid music industry will require an even more distinct skill set, depending on the impact of the vaccine – so we need to ensure that education and training is up to date.

 It is apparent that most of the major music industry bodies provide Mental Health information – so I would suggest that Welsh Gov should also prepare and provide advice for the Creative Industries and Performing Arts more broadly.
-Also, there is a lot of research verifying how good music participation is for Well-Being
+Also, there is a lot of research verifying how good music participation is for Well-Being – let’s use it!

 I would also suggest that Welsh Government needs to ensure it engages with the ways in which the nations creators can a) be exploited more both within the nation via a dedicated web site and also possibly via national media outlets and b) be compensated more for their work, by reducing the value gap for Welsh artists.